radius-project/docs/docs/content/getting-started/tutorial/_index.md

 This tutorial will teach you how to deploy a website as a Radius application from first principles.
 You will take away the following
 - Enough knowledge to map your own application in Radius
 - Separation of concerns between the different personas involved in a deployment
-- Achieve portability via connectors between your local and cloud environmnets
+- Achieve portability via connectors between your local and cloud environments

 ## Tutorial steps